wdtinc/flask-pika/README.md

 #AMQP Pika Extension for Flask
 This extension provides a simple way to expose an AMQP channel per request over a per thread connection to an AMQP server.

-##Creating the AMQP object
-Create a scoped file to hold a global AMQP instance.
-Import the AMQP flask extension and create an instance of it for use by any class that imports it.

-	from flask.ext.amqp import AMQP

-	amqp = AMQP()

 ##Initializing the AMQP object
 Simply initialize the AMQP instance with the app and a Pika connection params object.